offerfluffy/AT-JS-Final-Task/README.md

 - **UC-1**: Pass if the "Username is required" error is shown.
 - **UC-2**: Pass if the "Password is required" error is shown.
-- **UC-3**: Pass if the login redirects to the dashboard with the correct URL and title.
+- **UC-3**: Pass if the login redirects to the dashboard with the correct URL and title (Additional check: Verify a dashboard element (e.g., products title)).

 ## Test Cases